-Living with chronic obstructive pulmonary disease (COPD) doesn’t mean you have to stop living your life.
-Here are some lifestyle changes you can take to help you manage the disease:
+Living with chronic obstructive pulmonary disease (COPD) doesn’t mean that you have to stop living your life.
+There are many lifestyle changes you can make to help you manage the disease.

 Smoking is the number one cause of chronic bronchitis and emphysema.
-Together these diseases comprise COPD.
-If you haven’t already quit, it’s very important to take steps to stop smoking.
+Together, these diseases comprise COPD.
+If you haven’t quit already, it’s very important to take steps to stop smoking.
 Talk to your doctor about smoking cessation strategies.

 People with COPD should avoid all inhaled irritants, whenever possible.
-This can mean avoiding air pollution, dust, or smoke from wood-burning fireplaces, for example.
+This can mean avoiding chemicals, air pollution, dust, or smoke from wood-burning fireplaces.

-People with COPD are at special risk for respiratory infections, which can trigger flare-ups.
+People with COPD are at an increased risk for respiratory infections, which can trigger flare-ups.
 Infections that affect the airways can often be avoided with good hand-washing hygiene.
 Cold viruses, for instance, are often passed through touch.
 Touching a door handle and then rubbing your eyes can transmit cold viruses.

 It’s important to wash your hands often when out in public.
 Antibacterial products are not necessary, unless you’re in a healthcare setting.
-Simple soap and running water do a good job of removing potentially infectious germs.
+Soap and running water do a good job of removing potentially infectious germs.

 Become familiar with the signs of a flare-up.
 Familiarize yourself with the nearest place you can go to seek treatment if breathing becomes difficult.
 Keep your doctor’s phone number handy and don’t hesitate to call if your symptoms worsen.
 Also notify your doctor or healthcare professional if you develop any new or unusual symptoms, such as fever.

 Maintain a list of friends or family members that you can call on in case you need to be taken to a medical facility.
 Keep directions to your doctor’s office, or the nearest hospital, on hand.
 You should also keep a list of all medications you’re taking and give it to any healthcare provider that may need to administer emergency aid.